 What Izamal actually is

-Izamal is a small colonial town in central Yucatán, and its whole personality comes from one decision: almost every building in the historic center is painted the same deep ochre yellow.
-Walk the blocks around the main square and you get street after street of matching walls, which photographs better than almost anywhere else in the state.
-On top of that, the town is built directly over an old Maya city, so a real pyramid rises straight out of the residential grid, and a huge 16th-century Franciscan convent sits on a former temple platform above the plaza.
+Izamal is a small colonial town in central Yucatán whose whole personality comes from one decision: almost every building in the historic center is painted the same deep convent ochre.
+Walk the blocks around the two main squares and you get street after street of matching yellow walls, which is why it photographs better than nearly anywhere else in the state.
+Under all that paint the town sits on an old Maya city, so real pyramids rise straight out of the residential grid, and a huge 16th-century Franciscan convent occupies a leveled Maya platform above the plaza.
+Locals call it “la ciudad de las tres culturas” for its Maya, colonial, and modern layers, and it wears its Pueblo Mágico and artisan labels honestly.

-It is worth it, but keep it in proportion.
+Here is the honest verdict: it is worth it, but keep it in proportion.
 Izamal is a half-day stop, not a base.
-You can see the convent, climb the Kinich Kakmó pyramid, walk the yellow streets, buy some crafts, eat lunch, and be done.
-There is not enough here to justify a multi-night stay, and after dark the town goes quiet fast.
-Treated as a stop between Mérida and Valladolid, it is one of the more memorable towns in Yucatán.
-Treated as a destination in its own right, it can feel thin by dinnertime.
+You can walk the Convento de San Antonio de Padua, climb the Kinich Kakmó pyramid, wander the yellow streets, buy a hammock straight from a workshop, eat a Yucatecan lunch, and be done by mid-afternoon.
+There is not enough here to fill a multi-night stay, and the town goes quiet fast once the day crowd leaves.
+Slotted between Mérida and Valladolid, it is one of the most memorable towns in the state.
+Treated as a standalone destination, it feels thin by dinner.

 Getting oriented